Gone not forgotten

 (click on the image for a larger version)

-(Many thanks to The Listener for allowing the reproduction of
+(Many thanks to The Listener for allowing the reproduction of this material)

 By Geoff Chapple